vitorpy/vitorpy.com/index.md

 <img class="profile-picture" src="{{site.profile_picture}}">

-I've worked in the tech sector in a varity of positions: from software engineer to CTO.
+My background weaves through the tech sector.
+I've worn many hats, from software engineer to CTO.

-I've been a founder a couple times.
-Once for SIM, a now defunct startup doing computer vision applied to materials science.
-The second time for [Pillar](https://pillar.fi), an Ethereum wallet.
+I've also been a founder a few times.
+My first venture, SIM, applied computer vision to materials science (though it's no longer around).
+The second was [Pillar](https://pillar.fi), an Ethereum wallet.

-Computer vision was a big thing at some point of my career.
-I've worked for a couple years on [SPRING](http://www.dpi.inpe.br/spring/), an open source GIS with great image processing features.
-I've also done a stint working with biometrics, fingerprints in particular.
+I spent a couple years on [SPRING](http://www.dpi.inpe.br/spring/), an open source GIS with fantastic image processing capabilities.
+Biometrics, particularly fingerprints, also piqued my interest for a while.
+It was a fun challange, and I even have a [few old projects](https://github.com/vitorpy/qwsqviewer) from that time on GitHub.

+Since 2017 (with a brief detour at Big Tech!), blockchain projects have become a major focus.
+Decentralized finance (DeFi) and decentralized identity are areas I'm particularly passionate about.

 ### Contact Me